Nearsoft/apprentice/07 - Javascript/README.md

 We can see that `one` function has access to both `insideTest` and `insideOne` variables, `test` only has access to `insideTest` and gives an error when we try to access `insideOne`.
 This is due to the **scope bubble** we talked about forming around the `one` function.

 When we nest function inside one another like we did in the previous example we form what is called a **closure**.
-Closures are a really powerful concept in Javascript, here's some [more info](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Functions#Nested_functions_and_closures) if you want to learn more about them.
+Closures are a really powerful concept in JavaScript, here's some [more info](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Functions#Nested_functions_and_closures) if you want to learn more about them.
 For now you can think of closure as a way to "remember" and continue to access a function's scope (it's variables) even once the function has finished running.

 ## Conditionals

-Conditionals control behavior in Javascript and determine whether or not pieces of code can run.
+Conditionals control behavior in JavaScript and determine whether or not pieces of code can run.

 ### if